 Churchill: A great life story a " and it's not over yet

-Registration will allow you to post comments on timesunion.com and create a timesunion.com Subscriber Portal account for you to manage subscriptions and email preferences.
 Bishop Emeritus Howard Hubbard, founder of Hope House in Albany, speaks about how the heroin problem has changed since 1960s when he first opened the home on Friday, April 15, 2016, during a press conference at the Hope House in Albany, N.Y.
 Today, he sees no socio-ecomic category that heroin users fall into, unlike in the 1960s when it was mainly minorities.
+He sees people begin their addiction when their perception medication for pain runs out, and asks for guidelines written by the Center for Disease Control for prescribing pain medication for acute pain.

 Start the conversation, or Read more at Albany Times Union.